Bryan De La Cruz Preview, Player Props: Marlins vs. Nationals

-Bryan De La Cruz -- with a slugging percentage of .257 in his past 10 games (including no homers) -- will be in action for the Miami Marlins versus the Washington Nationals, with Trevor Williams on the hill, on August 27 at 1:40 PM ET.
+On Thursday, Bryan De La Cruz (.273 slugging percentage in past 10 games, with no homers) and the Miami Marlins play the Washington Nationals, whose starting pitcher will be Joan Adon.
+First pitch is at 7:05 PM ET.

 Bryan De La Cruz Game Info & Props vs. the Nationals